Particular/docs.particular.net/nservicebus/dependency-injection/msdependencyinjection.md

 ---
 title: Microsoft.Extensions.DependencyInjection
-summary: Shows how to Configure NServiceBus to use Microsoft.Extensions.DependencyInjection for dependency injection.
+summary: How to configure NServiceBus to use Microsoft.Extensions.DependencyInjection for dependency injection.
 component: MSDependencyInjection
-reviewed: 2017-08-29
+reviewed: 2018-09-05
 tags:
  - Dependency Injection
 related: